hphelion/documentation/commercial/GA1/commerical.services-overview.md

 # HP Helion OpenStack&reg; Services Overview #

-OpenStack comprises of several integrated services.
+OpenStack is comprised of several integrated services.
 Each service works through an API (application programming interface) that allows services to work together and allows users to interact with the services.

 HP Helion OpenStack includes a number of additional services to work with your cloud.
-This section lists the services available for you to work with your cloud.

 - [Service User Accounts](#service)
 - [OpenStack Services](#OpenStack)